 5. Be honest and don’t go off-track

 What does taking a break mean to a guy?
 Obviously, sleeping around, right?
-Don’t assume anything and make sure you discuss exclusivity with your partner!
+Don’t assume anything and make sure you discuss exclusivity with your partner.
 You’re on a break, your social media might be flooded with single people who out of nowhere have decided to slide into your DMs.
 Unless you’ve both decided you can sleep around, make sure you don’t give in to temptation, and remain faithful.

 Here’s how to deal with taking a break in a relationship: don’t spend your entire break hanging out with your friends trying to forget you’re in a relationship.
 As you’ll read on with our next point, it’s important to assess your relationship during this time.
 We know it’ll be hard, but you need to turn down all those people who slid into your DMs, thinking you’re newly single.

 6. Think about what went wrong in your relationship

 It’s hard to accept, but you could be to blame as well.
 Think about what you might have done in the relationship that may have harmed it, and what you both can do going forward.
 So put on your detective hat and start solving the case of your relationship’s murder!
 That’s the best answer to how to deal with taking a break in a relationship.

-Related reading: 11 Things You Can Do If You Are Not Happy In A Marriage
+Related Reading: 11 Things You Can Do If You Are Not Happy In A Marriage

 7. Go with your gut

 If you already know your relationship is not going to survive and you’re trying to convince yourself otherwise, you’re just delaying the inevitable.
 Sooner or later, the shaky foundations of your relationship will give way, only to make you regret not having gone with your gut.
 The simplest of the taking a break in a relationship rules is to be honest with yourself and don’t go on the break with a predetermined outcome in mind.

 Keep your mind open to all possibilities and see where this break takes you.
 How to deal with taking a break in a relationship can be as simple as taking a step back and calming yourself.
-You deserve love in its truest form, an unconditional love that transcends the petty “stop looking at him/her!” fights.
+You deserve love in its truest form, the kind that transcends the petty “stop looking at him/her!” fights.
 If done right, the break will help you find whatever is best for you.
 Even if that means you have to end your current relationship.
 At the end of the day, your happiness is what’s most important.